linuxboot/heads-wiki/Installing-and-Configuring/RecoveryShell.md

     kexec-sign-config -p /boot

-### hotp

-may not work in recovery shell due to missing secrets.

-### totp
+### hotp and totp

-may not work in recovery shell due to missing secrets.
+Will not work in recovery shell due to missing secrets.

+Booting into Recovery is different than choosing Recovery from heads menus.
+These will not have the same pcr measurements in PCRs.
+Different kernel modules are loaded.
+Also entering the recovery shell modifies the PCR and wipes the secret, see [etc/functions](https://github.com/osresearch/heads/blob/master/initrd/etc/functions).

 Upgrading Heads
 ----